-This last mortgage would have been sufficient to pay for the construction of a new home at 22 Cricket Street.
-Being a widow and therefore possibly dependant on her investments for income, Anna Dyne may have used the last mortgage to both have a new home built on the site and to cram in an existing, older residence next door, but on the same allotment.
-This would have given her two properties to lease on the single block of land.
+Being a widow and therefore possibly dependant on her investments for income, Anna Dyne may have used the last mortgage to both have a new home built on the site plus cram in an existing, older residence next door but on the same, small allotment.
+This would have given her two investment properties to offer for rental from the single block of land.